Start today and get one month free.

 Further reading: Income Statements vs. Balance Sheets

-Your Bench account’s Overview page offers an at-a-glance profit and loss statement, allowing you to review your profitability and stay on top of your top expenses from month to month.
-Spend less time figuring out your profitability and more time optimizing it with Bench.
+With Bench, you can easily review your profitability and stay on top of your top expenses from month to month.
+Spend less time figuring out your profitability and more time optimizing it.
 Learn more.

 A DIY approach to profit and loss statements